Fast Facts and Statistics on Asbestos and Mesothelioma

 Historic inspection data reveals some shocking f/cc stats:

-- High-risk areas like ship engine rooms had a constant f/cc count at over 100
+- High-risk areas like ship engine rooms had a constant f/cc count of over 100

 - Immediate and sudden asbestos exposures like removing car brake drums could be 100,000 f/cc